The Newbury of Brookline collaborates with Harvard Medical Faculty Physicians at Beth Israel Deaconess Medical Center to offer on-site specialty care for residents

 HMFP, one of New England's premier physician organizations, is renowned for its excellence in clinical care, education, and research.
 With over 2,200 providers, HMFP supports a broad range of healthcare services, promoting diversity, professional growth, and a balanced work-life environment.
 The collaboration with The Newbury of Brookline aligns with HMFP's mission to provide exceptional patient care while fostering innovation in healthcare delivery.

 The Newbury of Brookline, set to open at the end of 2024, is located in the historic Fisher Hill neighborhood.
 As Kisco Senior Living's first community in Massachusetts, The Newbury combines elegant living with comprehensive care, offering independent and assisted living residences, as well as memory care suites.
-The community is also restoring the historic Mitton House, a mansion designed by world-renowned architects Robert A.M.
-Stern Architects (RAMSA).
+The community is also restoring the historic Mitton House, with world-renowned architects Robert A.M.
+Stern Architects (RAMSA) leading the design of the exterior architecture and restoration of the mansion.

 Residents at The Newbury will enjoy all-inclusive services such as chef-prepared meals, personalized concierge offerings, and a robust calendar of life-enriching programs.
 Safety, comfort, and peace of mind are key pillars of the community, with a continuum of care that adapts to residents' evolving needs.